 2. It is important to brush and floss daily.

-In order to ensure your new teeth stay in great shape for a long period of time, it is important that you are diligent about your oral hygiene routine.
+To ensure your new teeth stay in great shape for a long period of time, you must be diligent about your oral hygiene routine.
 Be sure to brush your teeth twice per day and after meals, and you should also floss at least once per day.
 Remember, though, that you do not need to brush too hard to remove plaque from the surface of your teeth—in fact, plaque is soft and quite easy to remove.
 By brushing regularly with a soft-bristled toothbrush, your new smile should remain in great condition.

 3. Soreness of the gums is completely normal.